-Further into your study, you will get hands-on experience with placements in various medical disciplines at different clinical and community sites.
+Further into your study, you will get hands-on experience with full-time placements in various medical disciplines at different clinical and community sites.

-This provides valuable experience in hospital wards, outpatient clinics, general practice and the community, where you will gain experience with a wide range of health problems.
+This provides valuable experience in hospital wards, outpatient clinics, general practice and the community, where you will gain experience with a wide range of health problems

 Those who complete the Medical Programme are eligible to apply for provisional registration with the Medical Council of New Zealand as a doctor.
 You then need to complete two years of pre-vocational training.
+Our degree is also recognised for registration in a number of other countries.

-Once you have gained general registration, you can choose from a range of disciplines such as General Practice, Dermatology, Emergency Medicine, General Medicine, Paediatrics, Geriatric Medicine, Obstetrics and Gynaecology, Medical Research and more.
+Once you have gained general registration, you can choose further specialist training in a range of disciplines such as General Practice, Dermatology, Emergency Medicine, General Medicine, Paediatrics, Geriatric Medicine, Obstetrics and Gynaecology, Medical Research and more.

-If you are interested in research, you can defer your clinical MBChB studies after Part III and undertake a BMedSc(Hons), taking a year to pursue a supervised research project.
+If you are interested in research, you can defer your clinical MBChB studies after Part II and undertake a BMedSc(Hons), taking a year to pursue a supervised research project.
 We also offer a wide range of postgraduate programmes for doctors wishing to further their interests, up to Doctor of Medicine and PhD.